|

 269. pose

-assume a posture as for artistic purposes
+assume a bearing as for artistic purposes

 Robert Gross poses the question of Williams's political commitment as a playwright, arguing that his politics, even in such overtly topical plays as The Red Battery Devil Sign, need to be located not on a concrete socioeconomic level, nor on the level of erotic desire, but on a Gnostic level, i.e., the insistence of achieving liberation and transcendence through self-knowledge.